bahp/j.artmed.2024.103008/README.md

 ### Getting Started

-To get started with the deep learning model and replicate the experiments described in the article, please follow the instructions in the [Documentation](docs/README.md).
+To get started, this is the structure of the repository:

 ```
 repository